jpaulm/fbp-tutorial-filter-file/Step14/README.md

 ![App with database access](Step14-2.png).

+(The disk icon is just a visual clue - it will not generate any code).

 You will notice that Database Access has an input port *and* an output port, so it is equivalent (in this diagram) to a subroutine call...
 Quoting Prof. Gelernter (Linda),

 <blockquote>